22.3 C

 Are you looking for a way to diversify your farming business, generate greater returns and reduce risk?
 If so, Arabi sheep farming might be the perfect option.
-This particular breed is valued not only for its regular production of wool but also its meat production capabilities as well.
+This particular breed is valued not only for its regular wool production but also for its meat production capabilities.
 Additionally, this hardy animal has unique adaptations that make it an ideal fit for the UAE climate.
-In this blog post we will discuss why Arabi sheep are excellent candidates for farming in the UAE and how you can start raising them on your own property today!
+In this blog post, we will discuss why Arabi sheep are excellent candidates for farming in the UAE and how you can start raising them on your property today!

 History & Origin

-Arabi Sheep are a type of domesticated fat-tailed sheep that originated in the southwestern region of Iran, as well as southern Iraq and northeastern Arabia and Egypt.
-In some parts of the world, it is primarily raised for its meat production due to the thick layer of fatty tissue on the tail for which it is named.
+Arabi Sheep are a type of domesticated fat-tailed sheep originating in the southwestern region of Iran, southern Iraq, northeastern Arabia and Egypt.
+In some parts of the world, it is primarily raised for meat production due to the thick layer of fatty tissue on the tail for which it is named.
 However, its wool is also utilized for weaving and other purposes.
-The Arabi Sheep has been an integral part of many cultures since ancient times thanks to their high fertility rate and hearty constitution, making them notably more resilient to their environment than other similar species.
+The Arabi Sheep have been an integral part of many cultures since ancient times thanks to their high fertility rate and hearty constitution, making them notably more resilient to their environment than other similar species.

 Characteristics